andrearnoni/Try-Buy-Brasil/README.md

 <h1 align="center">Try Buy Brasil</h1>

 Application that simulates a marketplace.
 Here I used the Mercado Livre API, so all the products, prices and descriptions are real.
+Designed in responsive mode.

 ## Demo